Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 **Rationale**: Message queues introduce an entirely new piece of infrastructure to your architecture.
 As a result of being solely responsible for enabling communication between services, such a component introduces a massive SPOF.

-**Response**: Minus any extra architectural concerns to make them Highly Available (HA), messaque queues are a SPOF.
+**Response**: Minus any extra architectural concerns to make them Highly Available (HA), message queues are a SPOF.
 However, they certainly
 **do not introduce** a SPOF to any existing microservices implementation.
 Mechanisms like load balancers and API Gateways are SPOFs that are considered integral to any microservices architecture.
 They too, like message queues, must be designed to be HA any microservices implementation.

 {% include image_with_caption.html url="/images/microservice_spof.png" description="Like a message queue, an API gateway needs to be HA to avoid being a SPOF." %}

-One disadvantage of RESTful HTTP calls however is that service recieveves communications directly from senders, which represents a
+One disadvantage of RESTful HTTP calls however is that service receive communications directly from senders, which represents a
 SPOF.
-If the recieving service becomes unavailable for any reason, the system will lose any transmitted data and essentially fail in the sense of being unable to move forward with the process.
+If the receiving service becomes unavailable for any reason, the system will lose any transmitted data and essentially fail in the sense of being unable to move forward with the process.

 The advantage of message queues here lies in its ability to handle downtime for individual services.
-That is to say, the queue can still keep the messages transmitted to it by a sender service until the recieving service is available again and able to consume them.
+That is to say, the queue can still keep the messages transmitted to it by a sender service until the receiving service is available again and able to consume them.
 Moreover, we would only have to worry about making our message queue highly available as opposed to every single service within our system.